Sunny6889/tron-docker-main/metric_monitor/README.md

 ```

 ### Prometheus service
-The Prometheus service will use the configuration file [prometheus.yml](metric_conf/prometheus.yml).It uses the configuration below to add targets for monitoring.
+The Prometheus service will use the configuration file [prometheus.yml](metric_conf/prometheus.yml).
+It uses the configuration below to add targets for monitoring.
 ```
 - targets:
     - tron_node1:9527 # use container name or local IP address